quchen/articles/unmaintainable_haskell.md

     but the meaning of operators can be completely different - even non-monadic definitions are possible.
 As a bonus, you can do the re-definition *inside* a do block, affecting only the following code.

+22. The presence of algebraic data types does not mean we cannot use `String` everywhere anyway.
+Switch to `Text`ly typed programs when performance complaints arise.

+23. Use `where` like it creates a submodule.
+Use submodules extensively to structure your code.

+24. All types up to functions can be composed out of `(,)`, `Either`, `()`, `Void` and the primitives such as `Char` and `Int`.

+25. Before you start inventing fancy variable names, make good use of the first 26 ones.